Did you know that it is possible to gain work experience prior to graduating university through co-op, internship and job shadowing opportunities?

 Gaining work experience through an internship will give you a competitive advantage when you graduate.
 Ranging from 12-16 month placements you will be able to work on advanced engineering projects from start to finish and get a real taste of what being an engineer means.
 Average salary ranges start at $45,000/yr so this is well worth a look.

 Not sure where you want to work?
-Yon can opt in for a company tour at Ontario Tech University, that allows you to tour different companies, experience where engineers work within these companies and connect with female engineers through speed mentoring session after the tour.
+Yon can opt in for a company tour at Ontario Tech University, that allows you to tour different companies, experience where engineers work within these companies and connect with women engineers through speed mentoring session after the tour.